-Item Resp onses No Yes f % f % Having peaceful corner for study at home 90 36 160 64 parents keep an eye while studying 84 33.6 166 66.4 have study timetable at home 119 47.6 131 52.4
+Item Responses No Y es f % f % Having peaceful corner for study at home 90 36 160 64 parents keep an eye while studying 84 33.6 166 66.4 have study timetable at home 119 47.6 131 52.4

 Table 2 presents the data about the supporting home environment for female science students of class 9th and 10th to manage their studies at home.
-It is generally assumed that science students have to go for intensive studies as compared to other
+It is generally assumed that science students have to go for intensive studies as compared to other students of Arts and Humanities.
+In this regard at their homes, a peaceful reading environment, schedule and proper monitoring by the parents are considered helpful for improved performance of science students.
+One third of the female science students among our sample reported to have deficiency in supporting environment available to them for managing their studies at home.

-Table 3: Frequencies and percentages of respondentsabout the facilities at home
+Table 3: Frequencies and percentages of respondents about the facilities at home students' learning.
+And at secondary level the most important of these is scientific calculator.

 Item Responses

-- N No .
-Yes
+N No es

 f % f %

 TV/ dish Antenna/ cable 132 52.8 118 47.2

 I have a computer 127 50.8 123 49.2

 I have internet at home 144 57.6 106 42.4

 I have scientific calculator 143 57.2 107 42.4

 We are living in era of advanced technology.
 Today learning is not only linked with books and copies.
 Students have different requirements to fulfill their learning curiosity.
-Usage of different and advanced scientific applications is part and parcel of students' learning.
-And at secondary level the most important of these is scientific calculator.
+Usage of different and advanced scientific applications is part and parcel of